-Fortunately, nonstick frying pan doesn’t get browned and therefore, cleans up easily with the help of a gentle sponge and some hot soapy water in minutes!
+Fortunately, non stick pans without Teflon doesn’t get browned and therefore, cleans up easily with the help of a gentle sponge and some hot soapy water in minutes!

 You have to be careful around these frying pans as using metal spoons or scouring pads might get them all scratched or worse, damage them beyond repair.